arafatm/arafatm.github.io/_articles/games/swtor/class_order.md

 House Cleaning: Nem'ro's Apology

+My Sponsorship: Nem’ro has double-crossed you again.
+He has already given his Great Hunt sponsorship token to another bounty hunter and has told you that if you want it so badly, you should go take it from him.
+That’s exactly what you’re going to do, but first, you should collect your payment for the beastmaster job.
+Speak to Juda to collect your payment for dealing with the beastmaster.
+You’ll find her within Nem’ro’s palace.
+- Mako has discovered Nem'ro sponsored bounty hunter, Rasrsk a Trandoshan.
+- Set a trap for your rival who is going after a republic scientist, Albea, in Fa'athra's palace
+- Bone mask is Grataa, a great hunt representative

+Escaping Hutta: Your task on Hutta is complete–you’ve earned your sponsorship for the Great Hunt.
+Grataa, an official for the Great Hunt, has sent you to Dromund Kaas to seek out the Huntmaster in the Mandalorian enclave.
+The Huntmaster will tell you more about the Great Hunt and what it entails.
+To travel to Dromund Kaas, take the shuttle at the Jiguuna shuttle pad to Vaiken Spacedock.

 ##### Imperial Agent - Hutta
 - Empire and Republic are at truce
 - Jxin'ope is on Hutta as an imperial agent tryin to secure Hutt allies